MichalCiesliczka/recrt-fat-llama/README.md

 ```

 ## Backend
-API is prepared by Fat Llama and stored in `backend` directory.
+API is prepared by external company and stored in `backend` directory.
 Run proper binary regarding your OS.

 ## Frontend
 Frontend is based on [create-react-app](https://github.com/facebook/create-react-app) boilerplate.